Balancing Transparency and Privacy: The Role of Document Redaction

 Financial Records

-Agencies like the treasury departments or the Securities and Exchange Commission manage documents related to budgets, expenditures, financial statements, and audits.
+Agencies like the Treasury Department or the Securities and Exchange Commission manage documents related to budgets, expenditures, financial statements, and audits.
 These records are sensitive as they could impact markets, investor confidence, and public trust and require critical transparency management.

 Also, documents containing patents, trade secrets, and proprietary research require protection to maintain competitive advantage and innovation.
 When the need for transparency arises, government agencies can find handling privileged documents to be a headache.
 They must maintain a balance to ensure the privacy of the information.